Robotics Expertise

 Especially the joint integration of robotics with AI is what really excites me.
 This is also why I chose to write my master thesis and my first published paper in this direction.

-Explore my work on [Variable Stiffness for Robust Locomotion through Reinforcement Learning] published at IFAC.
+Explore my work on Variable Stiffness for Robust Locomotion through Reinforcement Learning published at IFAC.

 Core Skills & Services

 With a multidisciplinary background in electrical engineering, control systems, and artificial intelligence, I bring a full-stack approach to modern robotics.
 My work spans academic research, hands-on prototyping, and intelligent system design.
-Here's how I can contribute:

-- Robotics Systems Development: Full-cycle development of robotic platforms (locomotion & manipulation), ROS (Robot Operating System) expertise (Kinetic & Noetic)
+• Robotics Systems Development: Full-cycle development of robotic platforms (locomotion & manipulation), ROS (Robot Operating System) expertise (Kinetic & Noetic).

 Motivation & Experience

-My journey into robotics has been driven by a curiosity and a hands-on mindset.
-With a solid academic foundation in areas kinematics, dynamics, interaction control, and the linear algebra that supports them, I've been able to turn complex theory into practical, working systems.
-I've had the opportunity to implement a variable stiffness locomotion policy on the GO2 humanoid robot, and to assemble and integrate control systems for a 6DOF robotic arm.
 These experiences have shaped my approach to robotics—not just as a technical field, but as a space where creative problem-solving and real-world application intersect.
 I really enjoy this field since multiple disciplines (like electrical, mechanical and software engineering) come together to create something that is more than the sum of its parts.
 Since I have background in electrical engineering, I deeply value the hardware side of robotics.
-With my experience in both manipulation, locomotion, applied ai and a cross-functional understanding I am able to see systems as a whole and design solutions that are both innovative and grounded.
+With my experience in both manipulation, locomotion, applied AI and a cross-functional understanding I am able to see systems as a whole and design solutions that are both innovative and grounded.

-AI & Robotics
+AI & Robotics Integration

 Broadly speaking, there are two domains in robotics:

-- classical control domain:which heavily relies on mathematical modeling and control theory and optimization based techniques.
+• Classical control domain: which heavily relies on mathematical modeling and control theory and optimization based techniques.
 In which I have a solid foundation.

-- AI domain:which is more data driven and relies on machine learning techniques.
+• AI domain: which is more data driven and relies on machine learning techniques.

 Project on Locomotion

 Within my master thesis I worked on the integration of a variable stiffness locomotion policy on the GO2 humanoid robot.
 This work was published at IFAC and is available for download here.
-This approach applies reinforcement learning to train an ai agent to walk.
-Additionally to the previous approaches which learn to perdict the joint positions, we trained the agent to learn the joint stiffnesses.
+This approach applies reinforcement learning to train an AI agent to walk.
+Additionally to the previous approaches which learn to predict the joint positions, we trained the agent to learn the joint stiffnesses.
 Normally, the stiffness of the joints is tuned manually, which can be time consuming and not optimal.
 The approach aims to automate the adjustment of motor stiffness according to task requirements, eliminating the need for manual tuning.
-Key Results

-- Velocity tracking:Our method enabled more accurte velocity tracking than position based approaches (baselines).
+• Velocity tracking: Our method enabled more accurate velocity tracking than position based approaches (baselines).

-- Push recovery:Our method outperformed the baselines showing robust learned gait.
+• Push recovery: Our method outperformed the baselines showing robust learned gait.

-- Energy efficiency:While showing competetive results with low stiffness policies it outperforms high stiffness policies.
+• Energy efficiency: While showing competitive results with low stiffness policies it outperforms high stiffness policies.

 Project in Manipulation